zacharee/SamloaderKotlin/README.md

 Download `bifrost_android_<VERSION>.apk` and install it.

 ## Windows
-Download the .zip ending in `windows-amd64`.
+- On Intel or AMD devices, download the .zip ending in `windows-amd64`.

-Native ARM64 Windows builds aren't currently available.
+- On ARM64 devices, download the .zip ending in `windows-aarch64`.

 ## macOS
 - On Intel Macs, download the .zip ending in `mac-amd64`.